nomemory/mockneat-site/tutorial.md

 `append(String)` and `prepend(String)` are modifying the arbitrary generated `String` from the `MockUnitString` by appending and prepending additional text.

-For example we pretty print a random matrix of integers like this:
+For example, we pretty print a random matrix of integers like this:

 ```java
 int size = 10;